railwayapp/docs/src/pages/reference/usecases.md

 - Traditional Banking
 - Machine Learning Compute

-SoC2 and HIPPA BAA service agreements are on the roadmap but the work is not yet underway nor delivered in the near-term.
+SoC2 and HIPAA BAA service agreements are on the roadmap but the work is not yet underway nor delivered in the near-term.

 ### Status on Certifications